sanskrit-lexicon/csl-homepage/readme.md

 At Cologne, it is the /scans/csl-homepage directory.

+The script `update_version.sh` updates ../csl-orig/.version and
+ is used by the next two scripts.
+Thus, it should be run BEFORE the next script.

 The script `redo_cologne.sh` :
 * runs a python script `index_cologne.py` which generates `index_cologne.html`
 * copies it to appropriate spot at Cologne.